algorandfoundation/docs/docs/features/asc1/stateful/index.md

     Where possible, TEAL code snippets are accompanied by their counterparts in PyTeal.
 Here are a few things to be aware of when comparing across these two languages:

     - Each PyTeal code snippet ends with the action to compile the program and write it to a file so the user can view the underlying TEAL code.
-    - Sometimes the compiled version of a PyTeal code snippet will differ slightly from the TEAL version, however, the resulting function should be equivalent for the particular area of focus in the documentation.
+    - Sometimes the compiled version of a PyTeal code snippet will differ slightly from the TEAL version.
+However, the resulting function should be equivalent for the particular area of focus in the documentation.
 In larger more complex programs, this may not always be the case.
     - When a TEAL code snippet includes comments as placeholders for code, the PyTeal example will often use a placeholder of `Seq([Return(Int(1))])` with a comment describing this as a placeholder.
 This allows the user to compile the program for learning purposes.
 However, returning 1 is a very permissive action and should be carefully updated when used in a real application.

 # The Lifecycle of a Stateful Smart Contract